Bibliography

 • identify actions aimed at improving greenhouse gas management.

 ISO/TR 14069 provides application guidance for ISO 14064-1.
-It describes in particular the 23 emission categories of the GHG profile, divided between direct emissions and indirect energy-related emissions (mandatory under the standard) and other indirect emissions (optional), and gives some accounting examples.
+It describes in particular the 23 emission categories of the GHG profile, split between direct and energy-related indirect emissions (mandatory under the standard) and other indirect emissions (optional), and gives some accounting examples.

 For more information, you can consult:

-chevron-rightRegulatory method for the preparation of greenhouse gas emission assessments (BEGES-R)hashtag
+chevron-rightRegulatory method for carrying out greenhouse gas emission assessments (BEGES-R)hashtag

 • Companies with more than 500 employees (250 in overseas departments)